The Campaign for Music Center

 Capital Improvements: $500,000 --- Like any property owner, we need to replace aging systems and inefficiencies, the largest include an unreliable furnace, lack of insulation, inadequate soundproofing, inefficient windows, and wiring and plumbing issues.

-$300,000 - Building for the Arts grant (pending legislative approval) recommendation from the Department of Commerce
+$300,000 - Building for the Arts grant from State of Washington

 Keys to the Future FAQ